lequanne/c4c-test-chrome-extension/README.md

 # c4c-test-chrome-extension

-<p>This chrome extension is a technique that the Code for Canada team at the National Energy Board is using to visualise and test design changes on the <a href="https://apps.neb-one.gc.ca/REGDOCS/">REGDOCs</a>website in real time.
+<p>This chrome extension is a technique that the Code for Canada team at the National Energy Board is using to visualise and test design changes on the <a href="https://apps.neb-one.gc.ca/REGDOCS/">REGDOCs</a> website in real time.
 This is useful because: </p>

 <p>No access is required to the websites source files to test ideas<br>
 The extension shares assets with the page, so matching styling is easy<br>